biosimulations/biosimulations/docs/concepts/conventions/simulation-experiments.md

 ## Overview

 Simulators should support SED-ML L1V3 or later.
-To accommodate a wide range of modeling frameworks and simulation algorithms, BioSimulators embraces the additional conventions for SED-ML described below, as well as the conventions for executing SED-ML documents described with the standard for [command-line interfaces for simulation tools](./simulator-interfaces.md).
+To accommodate a wide range of modeling frameworks and simulation algorithms, BioSimulators embraces the additional conventions for SED-ML described below, as well as the conventions for executing SED-ML documents described with the standard that is used for [command-line interfaces of simulation tools](./simulator-interfaces.md).

 ## Model and data descriptor source paths